mercurialworld/sdrmm/README.md

   - [ ] `hide_map_metadata` for `!link`
 - [ ] configurable string format (look into localization?)
 - [ ] have limits be set bot-side

+# Note to self

+you fool. remember to run `dist` generate after every release